rmoralespp/jsonl/README.md

   and defaulting to the standard `json` if the others are unavailable.
 - 🗜️ Enables compression using `gzip`, `bzip2`, and `xz` formats.
 - 🔧 Load files containing broken lines, skipping any malformed lines.
+- 📦 Provides a simple API for incremental writing to multiple files.

 ### Installation (via pip)